gscano/buffer_handle/README.md

 At 23:58, the weather will be freezing with a temperature of 99°K.
 ```

+just like the buffer would have been written by `snprintf`.

-while for **dynamic** ones, the buffer would be overwritten as such:
+For a **dynamic** configuration, the buffer would be overwritten as such:

 ```console
 At 09:23, the weather is           sunny with a temperature of 23°C.